Career Enhancement Program (CEP)

 0 Units

-This course covers the basic methodology and techniques for commercial construction from a skills and vocational point of view.
-Topics include safety, tools and equipment, materials, and basic mathematical procedures used in the construction crafts.
-Students are also introduced to employability and communication skills required in the construction field.
+This course provides an introduction to the fundamental methods and techniques of commercial construction with a focus on practical skills and vocational applications.
+Topics include workplace safety, tools and equipment, construction materials, and foundational mathematical principles used in the trade.
+Additionally, students will develop employability and communication skills needed for success in the construction industry.

 Not transferable